ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

     class { 'apache':  }
 ```

-The defaults are determined by your operating system (e.g. Debian systems have one set of defaults, and RedHat systems have another, as do FreeBSD systems).
-These defaults will work well in a testing environment, but are not suggested for production.
+The defaults are determined by your operating system (e.g. Debian systems have one set of defaults, and RedHat systems have another, as do FreeBSD and Gentoo systems).
+These defaults work well in a testing environment, but are not suggested for production.
 To establish customized parameters

 ```puppet
     class { 'apache':